Guild of One-Name Studies

 By 2015 I had also made significant progress with North American, Welsh, and Australian records and identified some instances of the name in other countries (New Zealand, South America).

-Currently the main focus of the study is on Irish records and, in liaison with other researchers, the early history and origins of the name from its 12th century arrival in Co Wexford.
+Currently the main focus of the study is on Irish records and, in liaison with other research colleagues, the early history and origins of the name from its 12th century arrival in Co Wexford.

 SINNOTT/SYNNOTT families with Irish ancestry all appear to originate from a first arrival in Co Wexford in the 12th century.
 A small team of dedicated historical researchers are continuing to seek out and review historical records to piece together lineages and origins and verify (or challenge) previous work.

-The Y-DNA (male line) surname study is also becoming interesting with latest BigY test results indicating much earlier Balkan origins.
+The Y-DNA (male line) surname study is also becoming interesting with latest BigY test results now genetically linking Irish SINNOTT and SYNNOTT with Welsh SINNETT and Cornish SENNETT

-SENNETTS of Cornwall have now been shown to have genetic links to Irish SINNOTT/SYNNOTT, though a common ancestor has not yet been identified.
 SENNITTs have been in Cambridgeshire since at least the early 1500's (no DNA testing done yet) and appear to be a completely separate origin.
-SINNETTs have a long established presence in Wales (particularly Pembrokeshire) but again, no DNA testing has been done to establish whether they share the same origins as the Irish SINNOTTs.
+SINNETTs have a long established presence in Wales (particularly Pembrokeshire) and a recent DNA test has linked them to Irish SINNOTTs, but more tests will be required before we can see where this connection first appeared.

 Col David Sinnott - Governer of Wexford (c1649); 'The Synnot Children, 1781' painted by Joseph Wright of Derby.
 These were Maria, Marcus and Walter, children of Sir Walter Synnot (1742-1821) and his wife Jane of Ballymoyer, Co Armagh;